leoloso/leoloso.com/src/posts/introducing-the-graphql-api-for-wordpress.md

 ## Q&A

-Here a response to some questions I've so far received:
+Here a response to some questions I've received:

 ### Is it ready for production?